Avilaaiops/FetchRecipes/readme.md

 I like my solution to combine async/await into a publishable variable that reactively binds to the view, but I don't LOVE it.
 I saw some fun things now with SwiftData where you can more directly bind state based data to views, but it would have taken too long to implement without having done it before.

 #### Cache Management
 Ideally I'd implement a Least Recently Used queue to manage storage size, but to do those things correctly would have taken more time than I had.
+I'm also aware that using a key/value cache means I'm loading a lot of image data into memory that may not be used, so overall cache robustness is lacking.

 #### Testing
 It represents a solid effort given the time, but I'd like to do much more.